-6. Notification of Parents/Guardians
+F. Notification of Parents/Guardians

-In the case that students' behavior rises to the level of concern resulting in a written warning, behavioral agreement, or a notice of behavioral probation, parents/guardians will be notified by the student.
+In the case that a student's behavior rises to the level of concern resulting in a written warning, behavioral agreement, or a notice of behavioral probation, parents/guardians will be notified by the student.
 It is the policy of the Office of Student Life to notify parents/guardians regarding the use of alcohol or illegal drugs.